cerb/cerb.github.io/_docs/search/filters.md

 The `until:` option sets the end of the date range (default `now`).

+The `months:` option accepts a comma-delimited list of months to include within in the range (default everything).
+You can use any unique prefix on English months of the year (e.g. `Ja,F,Mar`, `o,n,d`, `Jun,Jul`).

+The `weeks:` option accepts a comma-delimited list of weeks to include within in the range (default everything).
+Where Sunday is the first day of the week (e.g. `00` to `53`).

 The `days:` option accepts a comma-delimited list of days to include within in the range (default everything).
 You can use aliases for `weekdays` and `weekends`, and any unique prefix on English days of the week (e.g. `Mon,Wed,Fri`, `m,w,f`, `thu,f`).

+The `dom:` option accepts a comma-delimited list of days of the month to include within in the range (default everything), from `1` to `31`.

 The `times:` option accepts a comma-delimited list of time ranges to include for the given days (e.g. `8a-noon,1-6p`).
 For instance, this makes it much easier to query only working hours within a date range.

 # Nullness